John Rarick: After the war

+United States Congress

+1966 election

+Rarick announced his campaign for Congress in Louisiana's 6th congressional district in response to the perceived racial moderation of incumbent 6th district Democratic Congressman James Morrison.
+Morrison had voted for the Voting Rights Act of 1965, like fellow Louisianan and House Majority Leader Hale Boggs but unlike the rest of the Louisiana delegation.
+Rarick's campaign sought to cast Morrison as a rubber-stamp for President Lyndon B. Johnson, who had become unpopular with Southern conservative Democrats.
+Morrison portrayed Rarick as a carpetbagger from Indiana who was a member of the Ku Klux Klan; Rarick denied the allegations of being a Klansman while taking pains not to criticize the group or its methods.

+In 1962, Rarick served on the board of directors for the Citizens' Council of Louisiana.

+Despite the attacks, in the first round of the Democratic primary, Morrison fell 1,880 votes shy of an outright victory; over 6,000 votes were cast for another candidate named James E. Morrison, which observers suspected had been meant for the incumbent Congressman.

+In the runoff, Morrison tried to justify his support for universal suffrage while highlighting his opposition to other civil rights bills, while Rarick highlighted his military record and attacked Morrison's as a supporter of LBJ's war on poverty social welfare programs, which were unpopular in southeastern Louisiana.

+Ultimately, Rarick defeated Morrison in the primary runoff, winning 51.2% of the vote.
+This was tantamount to election in the heavily Democratic South, and he easily defeated Republican nominee Crayton G. Hall in the general election.

 Tenure in Congress

-After defeating incumbent Democratic Congressman James Morrison in the 1966 primary, Rarick won election to 90th U.S. Congress, representing Louisiana’s 6th Congressional District.
+Rarick was first elected to the 90th U.S. Congress, representing the 6th Congressional District.
 He won re-election in 1968, 1970, and 1972.

 During his time in Congress, Rarick gained a reputation for racially-tinged rhetoric, frequently inserting into the Congressional Record criticisms and personal attacks directed at Black and Jewish leaders of the day, including Supreme Court Justice Thurgood Marshall and civil rights icon Martin Luther King Jr.

-In 1972, Congressman Charles Diggs of Detroit called Rarick “the leading racist in Congress” after Rarick testified against a committee measure providing Washington, DC self-governing home rule.
-Rarick had testified that groups such as the “Black Muslims” could gain control of Washington, D.C. should the city be allowed to govern itself.
+In 1972, Congressman Charles Diggs of Detroit called Rarick "the leading racist in Congress" after Rarick testified against a committee measure providing Washington, D.C. self-governing home rule.
+Rarick had testified that groups such as the "Black Muslims" could gain control of Washington, D.C. should the city be allowed to govern itself.

 In 1967, he made an unsuccessful run for governor of Louisiana, losing to incumbent Democrat John McKeithen by a wide margin.

 1974 election

 Running for re-election to a fifth term, Rarick was defeated in the 1974 Democratic primary by 29-year old challenger Jeff LaCaze.
-Rarick’s defeat created an opportunity for Republican candidate Henson Moore, who beat LaCaze by 44 votes in the November general election.
+Rarick's defeat created an opportunity for Republican candidate Henson Moore, who beat LaCaze by 44 votes in the November general election.
 The election was ordered to be rerun by court order, with Moore defeating LaCaze by a 54% to 46% margin in the rerun.